aidans/ramp/notes/README.md

 ### Meeting

+The visualisation indicates that these are indeed deterministic outputs, with the less/more deaths reflecting the dataset names (i.e. expected)

+We noted that

+ - very little geographical difference between infection/deaths
+ - people die very quickly
+ - model perhaps not infectious enough to get into more rural areas.

 ## 16th July 2021 (meeting)

 Meeting have been less frequent and progress has been slow.
 Can't remember when these observations/decisions made.

+Due to the comparison visualisation being *very different in the last meeting* has discovered a stochastic term that was overlooked.
+So the difference we were seeing *was* due to stochastic differences.

-Claire is still to get deterministic versions of the models working, so we can think about what kind of variation we want to see.
+Claire is still to get deterministic versions of the models working.

 ## 4th June 2021 (meeting)